Tim Allen: Legal issues

 On October 2, 1978, Allen was arrested at the Kalamazoo/Battle Creek International Airport for possession of over 650 g of cocaine.
 He subsequently pleaded guilty to felony drug trafficking charges and provided the names of other dealers in exchange for a sentence of three to seven years rather than possible life imprisonment.
-He was paroled on June 12, 1981, after serving two years and four months in Federal Correctional Institution, Sandstone, in Sandstone, Minnesota.
+He was paroled on June 12, 1981, after serving two years and four months in the Federal Correctional Institution in Sandstone, Minnesota.

-In 1998, Allen was arrested for DUI in Birmingham, Michigan.
+In 1997, Allen was arrested for DUI in Birmingham, Michigan.
 At the time, his blood alcohol content was 0.15%, nearly double the legal limit in Michigan.
-He was sentenced to one-year probation and entered a rehabilitation clinic for alcohol abuse as part of his court obligation.
+He was sentenced to one-year probation and entered a rehabilitation clinic for alcohol abuse in 1998 as part of his court obligation.

 Political views

 Allen is a supporter of the Republican Party, describing himself as "fiscally conservative and emotionally liberal".
-In 2021, he criticized president Donald Trump and those taking part in the 2021 United States Capitol attack, calling the incident "horrible, embarrassing, and shameful" and opining that the rioters must have had inside help.
+He has referred to himself both on Last Man Standing and in real life as libertarian.
+In 2021, he criticized President Donald Trump and those taking part in the 2021 United States Capitol attack, calling the incident "horrible, embarrassing, and shameful" and opining that the rioters must have had inside help.
 He also said the riot had caused people to be embarrassed to be known as conservative.

 Allen is also involved in philanthropic efforts to help reduce homelessness.

 Car interests

 Allen is a car enthusiast and competed in endurance racing for Saleen in a co-owned car in the 1990s, including the 24 Hours of Daytona.
 He also owns a car collection, which he houses in a former paint shop in Southern California.
 As of 2022, the collection includes a 1956 Ford F-100 custom made by McLaren, a 1965 Shelby Cobra, and a 1966 Ferrari 330 GTC.
-While some sources claim the latter's standalone value to exceed $3,000,000, there is no proof of this, and typical sales of the same model net far less.